CLBFest/2019-NYC/README.md

 ### 6:30: DOORS CLOSE

-> NOTE: Additional speakers and sessions will be added to this event page when announced.
+> NOTE: Additional speakers will be added to this event page when announced.

 --------------------------------